 As a result, students are left struggling.
 Luckily, due to technology learning just became a thousand times easier.

-Today, students have so many tech tools at their fingertips that can provide instant support, like:
+Today, students have so many technology tools at their fingertips that can provide instant support education, like:

 - Tutorial videos on YouTube